rust-lang/rust/text/0000-macros-1.1.md

   this syntax as well, but it's unclear whether we have a concrete enough idea in mind to implement today.

-* Instead of passing around `&mut Context` we could allow for storage of compiler data structures in thread-local-storage.
-This would avoid threading around an extra parameter and perhaps wouldn't lose too much flexibility.
+* The `TokenStream` state likely has some sort of backing store behind it like a string interner, and in the APIs above it's likely that this state is passed around in thread-local-storage to avoid threading through a parameter like `&mut Context` everywhere.
+An alternative would be to explicitly pass this parameter, but it might hinder trait implementations like `fmt::Display` and `FromStr`.
+Additionally, threading an extra parameter could perhaps become unwieldy over time.

 * In addition to allowing definition of custom-derive forms, definition of custom procedural macros could also be allowed.
 They are similarly